OlekSt/MilestoneProjectOne/README.md

 ## UX & User Stories

-The purpose of the site is to provide a simple, easy to use format presenting information the company, services it offers, and its expereince by presenting implemented projects, and present its photo portfolio.
+The purpose of the site is to provide a simple, easy to use format presenting information about the company, its services, and its expereince by presenting implemented projects & photo portfolio.
 It is aimed at potential private and business clients from various industries, inluding (but not limited to) real estate, sport & cultural events, tourism & travel, industrial complexes & construction, etc.
-The target visitor is English & Czech speaking.
+The target visitor is English or Czech speaking (for now the website is implemented in English).

-1. First visitor is welcomed by a great view of the main landmark of Prague - The Charlse bridge, from an unusual viewpoint.
+1. First visitor is welcomed by a great view of the worldwide known landmark of Prague - The Charlse bridge, from an unusual viewpoint.
 This shows a visitor what great and unorthodox image can be captrued from any point in the air around the point of interest.
-2. Right underneath the main image a potential client gets directly to info about the company, and its services.
+2. Right underneath the main image a potential client can get directly to company's info & its services.
 The services area features more aerial images of Czech landmarks and industrial buildings.
-3. A new visitor can easily & intuitively navigate between the pages, so I don’t waste time searching for things.
+3. A new visitor can easily & intuitively navigate between the pages, so no time is wasted searching for things.
 The main menu is clearly presented on the main/hero image and a visitor won't get confused with how to navigate the site.
 4. A visitor can access immediately the list and descriptioin of provided services, used equipment, and featured implemented projects, featuring impressive photos.
 For enhanced impression the section featuring the projects is complemented by a gallery of best aerial photos.
 5. All the pages provide easy access to social media (instagram and facebook), which contain more photos and videos produced by the company.
-6. A potential client can see what type of projects the company implmeneted, and get a clear idea of its experience.
+6. A potential client can see what type of projects the company implmeneted, and get a clear idea of its experience by browsing through projeccts and photo gallery.
 7. Any potential client or a business with time constraints can use the contact form quickly & intuitively to get more info or discuss cooperation.

 ## Features

 The website has three pages (Home, Projects, and Contact).
-Each page has a responsive navigation bar, a logo in the top left-hand corner and a footer that has license & copyright information, plus links to social media - Facebook, Instagram, LinkedIn.
+Each page has a clearly visible responsive navigation menu in the bottom-right corner of the hero image, a logo in the top left-hand corner and a footer that has license & copyright information, plus links to social media - Facebook, Instagram, LinkedIn.

-The website's objective is to maximise the amount of exposure of the user to the aerial photographs, so all the pages have the  hero image (responsive to attract attention)depicting an appealing aerial view of the touristic and historical landmark of Prague - the Charles bridge.
-A user will see the hero image evvery time switches between pages.
-Plus Services, Projects and Gallery contain a lot of high quality aerial phtotos to create a deep impression in a visitor.
+The website's objective is to maximise the amount of exposure of the user to aerial photographs, so all the pages have the  hero image (responsive to attract attention) depicting an appealing aerial view of the well known touristic & historical landmark of Prague - the Charles bridge.
+A user will see the hero image every time switching between pages, the animation of which is intended to grab a visitor's attention every time any page re-loads.
+Plus Services, Projects and Gallery contain a lot of high quality aerial phtotos to create a deep impression on a visitor.

 ### Home

-The Home page has a a responsive hero image to create attention-grabbing experience for the user.
+The Home page has a responsive hero image to create attention-grabbing experience for the user.
 Responsive menu is placed in the right-bottom corner of the hero image on the dark background of the Vltava river.
 It is easily visble for users to see it right away.
 The menu icons react to mouse movement so that a visitor can easily navigation between pages.

 Below the hero image the page is split into 1/3-2/3, where left side provide descriptive info about the copmany and the equipment it uses for its projects.
 The right side gives a list of services the copmany provides with appealing aerial photoes and desciption of the services.